francis-de-ladu/advent_of_code/README.md

-# advent_of_code_2020
+# advent_of_code

-My solutions to the 2020 edition of Advent of Code.
+My solutions to the 2020-2021 editions of Advent of Code.

 ## Author